PsychoLlama/recommendations/README.md

 ---

-If you like this idea, make your own recommendations list and add the `my-recommendations` topic.
+If you like this idea, make your own recommendations repo and add the `my-recommendations` topic.